Best Android phones for students 2025

 Reasons to avoid

-While the main line Pixel series has the most features, the Pixel a-series phones are some of the best mid-range smartphones that money can buy.
-This is thanks to Google's excellent camera software which makes the Pixel 8A a great phone for photographers that want something that can capture a vibrant image with automatic settings.
-This year's model also is available with either 128GB or 256GB of storage, so you have plenty of room to save your photos.
+While the main line Pixel series has the most features, the Pixel A-series phones are some of the best mid-range smartphones that money can buy.
+This is thanks to Google's excellent camera software which makes the Pixel 9a a great phone for photographers that want something that can capture a vibrant image with automatic settings.
+Available with either 128GB or 256GB of storage, the 9a features a 5,100mAh battery which is even bigger than the 9 Pro XL.
+This should allow it to achieve incredible battery life.

 Best value